theelous3/record.theelous3.net/content/art/deltavee/index.md

 I always wanted a solar system map which was fully to scale.
 Of course, using normal distances this is essentially impossible, and if you try to make it possible, the scale of the objects is too small to see.

-As I learned about delta-v from wiking around one day I realised it was representitive of travel, which on earth is an important aspect of distance that we relate to, and it used units that were much more human scale than the hundreds of millions to billions of kilometers or AU we normally measure these distances in.
+As I learned about delta-v from wiking around one day I realised it was representative of travel, which on earth is an important aspect of distance that we relate to, and it used units that were much more human scale than the hundreds of millions to billions of kilometers or AU we normally measure these distances in.

 What is delta-v?
 It is, in km/s: